The Queen's College, Oxford: Annexes

 Queen's is able to provide accommodation for all of its undergraduates, who are divided between the college's main buildings and annexes nearby.
 Adjacent to college is Carrodus Quad, located just across Queen's Lane.
 It has been completely refurbished, and now has approximately 80 en-suite rooms for first-year students, as well as a few second- and third-/final-year students with access requirements.
 The building also houses a conference room, one of the college's music practice rooms (the other one being located in the Back Quad of the main college), and the college gym.
 The college also owns the Cardo Building opposite the Oxford University Sports centre on Iffley Road (where Roger Bannister ran the first ever four-minute mile in 1954).
 This building is home to a mixture of second and third years, and features a common room, breakfast room and the college's two squash courts.
 Near the Cardo Building is the James Street Building, the smallest of the annexes with twelve rooms.

-The Florey Building in St Clement's, designed by James Stirling and named after former Queen's Provost and Nobel Prize winner Howard Florey, is a former annex that housed most of the college's first years until 2018, when it fell into disuse following complications that arose in attempts to refurbish the building.
-It contains nearly 80 rooms; those on the top floor have a mezzanine level where the students' beds were located.
+The Florey Building in St Clement's, designed by James Stirling and named after former Queen's Provost and Nobel Prize winner Howard Florey, is a former annex that housed most of the college's first years until 2018, when it was mothballed following complications that arose in attempts to refurbish the building.
+It contains nearly 80 rooms; those on the top floor have a mezzanine level.
 At one end of the building on the ground floor, there is a common room and a breakfast room.
 Following the closure of the Florey Building in 2018, the former post-graduate annex, St Aldate's House, became the largest undergraduate annex at Queen's, with three floors, 90 en suite rooms, and kitchens shared with up to nine other students.
-The annex is situated down St Aldate's directly opposite the Christ Church Meadows, near Folly Bridge.
+The annex is situated down St Aldate's directly opposite Christ Church Meadows, near Folly Bridge.

-While many postgraduate students choose to live outside College accommodation, two postgraduates annexes are provided: Oxley-Wright House, which is owned by the College, and a portion of the Venneit Close complex, which is rented from North Oxford Property Services (NOPS).
+While many postgraduate students choose to live outside College accommodation, two annexes for post-graduates are available: Oxley-Wright House, which is owned by the College, and a portion of the Venneit Close complex, which is rented from North Oxford Property Services (NOPS).
 The former is a large Victorian house on Banbury Road, near Summertown, with 13 rooms and a large garden.
 None of the rooms are en suite, and there are 3 bathrooms in the building, each shared between approximately 4 people.
 The latter includes 18 apartments, each with three study bedrooms, two bathrooms, a kitchen (with a washing machine) and a dining/sitting room.
 Both annexes are within a 10- to 20-minute walk from the city centre.